allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 - `--parallelism` is the maximum number of concurrent workers.
 The actual count is the smaller of this value and the selected execution-unit count.
   It must allow at least one worker for every i4i type selected by the plan.
+- `--provision-batch-size` limits concurrent VM-create requests; it defaults to 5.
+Workers are launched in detached batches, so earlier batches continue booting while later batches and worker types are submitted.
+- `--provision-batch-delay-seconds` controls the pause between launch batches;
+  it defaults to 3 seconds.
+Increase it when a provider reports API throttling, or reduce it only after checking the applicable project/account quotas.
 - `--preflight` reruns the read-only source and destination checks for the exact selection immediately before provisioning workers.
 It requires `--execute`.
 - `--cluster` defaults to `dolma3p5-14t` and sets the worker `cluster` tag.